Facet hypertrophy definition

 Most Often Treated

-A Facet Hypertrophy most often occurs in people above the age of thirty.
+A facet joint hypertrophy most often occurs in people above the age of thirty.

 Osteoarthritis and overloading of the joint are the most common causes of facet hypertrophy.